 This is how The Coveo Relevance Maturity™ Model can help.

 Recognizing the Need for a Relevance Maturity Model

-The recently unveiled, Coveo Relevance Maturity Model™ (CRMM™), gives organizations a better understanding of where they rank in relevance today and where they can be—with the proper people, processes and technology in place.
+The Coveo Relevance Maturity Model™ (CRMM™) gives organizations a better understanding of where they rank in relevance today and where they can be—with the proper people, processes, and technology in place.
 Coveo CMO, Mark Floisand, describes the CRMM™ as “A continuum over which relevance maturity can be developed, moving incrementally from one level to the next.”

-As shown above, organizations with siloed and federated search (Level 0) are reactive.
+As shown above, organizations with siloed and federated search are reactive.
 In the CRMM™, these are referred to as Relevance Laggards.
 Laggards typically fall short of consumer expectations and actually have a negative economic impact on the organization.
-Organizations at this level should aim to at least become more responsive to their user’s needs by attaining Level 1.
+Organizations at this level should aim to at least become more responsive to their user’s needs by fixing search, to start with.